 Mac OS X

-Within the Main Library, there are more than 300 wired network ports between the east and west sides of the building.
-Look at empty study carrels for an outlet box with a bright orange plug or orange NET LINK sign.
-Ask at a service desk if you need help locating one.
+There are almost 300 wired network ports in the Main Library.
+Look for an outlet box with a bright orange plug or orange NET LINK sign in any empty study carrel.
+Or, ask at the Patron Services desk if you need help locating one.

 The Main Library currently offers wireless network access to MSU students, staff, and faculty throughout the building.
 For information on how to use wireless in the library please go to the following page: Internet & Wireless

-Two print options (E-token and/or Copy Center Laser) are available in the Main Library.
+Two print options (MSU Print and/or MakeCentral Laser) are available in the Main Library.
 For information on how to print in the library please go to the following page: Print, Plot, & Scan